SofaPirate/Plaquette/docs/Metronome.rst

 still averaging the correct period over time.
 This means that even with randomness, the metronome respects its ``period`` setting in the long run, but the *spacing* between individual ticks is altered.

-Here is an event raster showing the effect of different randomization levels on event triggers (all metronomes have a one-second period):
+This graph shows the effect of different randomization levels on event triggers (all metronomes have a one-second period):

 .. image:: images/Plaquette-Metronome-Randomize.png

 Basic Example
 -------------